yosefanaliza/clean_arcetecure_example/README.md

 A modular Node.js application for managing users, posts, players, and riddles using a simple file-based database.
 The project demonstrates clean separation of concerns with controllers, services, and data-access layers.

+## Layered Architecture

+### 1. Routes
+Defines the HTTP endpoints and maps them to controller functions.
+Each resource (users, posts, etc.) has its own Express router for clean separation.

+### 2. Controllers
+Handle incoming HTTP requests, call the appropriate service functions, and send responses.
+Controllers are responsible for request/response logic and error handling.

+### 3. Services
+Contain the business logic, validation, and data processing for each resource.
+Services act as an intermediary between controllers and data-access, ensuring data integrity and applying business rules.

+### 4. Data-Access
+Responsible for reading and writing data to the file system (or database).
+Data-access modules provide CRUD operations for each resource, using shared helpers for file operations.

+### 5. Models
+Define the structure and behavior of domain entities (e.g., User, Player).
+Models are used to create and manipulate resource objects throughout the app.

 ## Features
 - User CRUD operations with validation, filtering, and sorting
 - Post creation and retrieval